To Solve Your Tax Problems

-When you’re faced with tax problems with the IRS, you may have a number of tax resolution options available.
-Depending on the specifics of your situation, such as the amount of your tax liability and financial circumstances, a number of options may be available to you.
+When you’re facing tax problems with the IRS, you may have several tax-resolution options.
+Depending on your situation’s specifics, such as the amount of your tax liability and financial circumstances, many options may be available to you.

 It is important to note that, to qualify for any of the tax resolution options, you must be current and compliant with the filing of your required tax returns.
 Ultimately the IRS may collect your IRS debt by enforced collection by levying bank accounts, garnishing wages, and eventually seizing assets.
 Before it comes to that, take a look at a brief overview of some of the tax resolutions options that may be available to solve your IRS tax problem:

-- Installment Agreement: A payment plan with the IRS to make regular and monthly payments to pay off the tax liability owed over a period of time is one of the most common overlooked tax resolution options.
+- Installment Agreement: A payment plan with the IRS to make regular and monthly payments to pay off the tax liability owing over a period of time is one of the most commonly overlooked tax resolution options.

-- Bankruptcy: Under some circumstances, tax liability may be discharged in bankruptcy or paid through a bankruptcy plan.
+- Bankruptcy: Under some circumstances, tax liability may be dischargeable in bankruptcy or paid through a bankruptcy plan.

-- Statute of Limitations Review: The IRS has ten years from the date was assessed against you to collect the tax.
-The statute period does not begin until the taxpayer has filed a tax return thus before exploring any tax resolution options all unfiled tax returns must be filed.
+- Statute of Limitations Review: The IRS has ten years from the date it was assessed against you to collect the tax.
+The statute period does not begin until the taxpayer has filed a tax return; thus, taxpayers must file all unfiled tax returns before exploring any tax resolution options.
 A substitute for return (SFR) prepared by the IRS does not count as a filed return.
-If the statute clock has started and the IRS has not collected within the ten year period (assuming no interruption to the statute period), the tax is no longer collectible and the IRS must release any lien or levy against the taxpayer.
-A careful review and analysis of your situation and IRS records will allow for a determination on whether the statute has expired.
+If the statute clock has started and the IRS has not collected within the ten years (assuming no interruption to the statute period), the tax is no longer collectible, and the IRS must release any lien or levy against the taxpayer.
+A careful review and analysis of your situation and IRS records will determine whether the statute has expired.

-- Penalty Abatement: A formal request showing a basis in reasonable cause can be made to reduce or eliminate tax penalties and interest on the underlying liability.
+- Penalty Abatement: A taxpayer or their representation can make a formal request showing a basis in a reasonable cause to reduce or eliminate tax penalties and interest on the underlying liability.

 - Currently Non-Collectible Status: Under some circumstances, the IRS will agree to forgo collection as the taxpayer cannot pay the tax though the tax is still owed.
-While this will place a hold on collection activity, it is a temporary hold and the IRS will re-visit ability to pay to see if the economic condition of the taxpayer has improved.
+While this will place a hold on collection activity, it is a temporary hold.
+The IRS will re-visit the ability to pay to see if the taxpayer’s economic condition has improved.

 - IRS Tax Appeal: If you disagree with the decision of an IRS office, such as examinations, you may request an appeal of your case.